paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-055-medical-and-dental-care.md

     (ii) the other requirements of such section have been met with respect to funds identified for transfer.

-  (B) For the planning, design, and construction of space for a shared medical facility, amounts appropriated for the Defense Health Program.
+  (B) For the planning, design, and construction, or the leasing, of space for a shared medical facility, amounts appropriated for the Defense Health Program.

 (2) The authority to transfer funds under this section is in addition to any other authority to transfer funds available to the Secretary of Defense.